Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 \subsection{A Wu Theorem for varieties over finite fields}

 The aim of this section is to prove a version of Wu's Theorem in the setting of \'{e}tale cohomology.
-For varieties over \emph{separably closed} fields, this is done in (\cite{Urabe96}, Theorem 0.5).
-In that case one can more or less transpose the usual proof for manifolds, essentially because the \'{e}tale cohomology of smooth varieties over separably closed fields is very similar to the singular cohomology of complex manifolds.
-The main result of this section (Theorem \ref{Wu theorem finite field}) is that the same formula also holds for \emph{absolute} \'{e}tale cohomology over \emph{finite} fields.
+For varieties over \emph{separably closed} fields, this is done in \cite[Theorem 0.5]{Urabe96}.
+In that case one can more or less transpose the usual proof for manifolds, essentially because the $\ell$-adic cohomology of smooth varieties over separably closed fields behaves very similarly to the singular cohomology of complex manifolds.
+In particular, for a surface that lifts to characteristic $0$, the classical version of Wu's Theorem implies the version for geometric $\ell$-adic cohomology.
+The main result of this section (Theorem \ref{Wu theorem finite field}) is that the same formula also holds for \emph{absolute} \'{e}tale cohomology over \emph{finite} fields, with our definitions of the $w_i$ from \S \ref{sec: SW}.
 Because the ground field is not separably closed there are some significant new difficulties; one indication of this is that the proof requires \'{e}tale homotopy theory.

 \begin{remark} The author has come to think about this philosophically as follows.
 A major defect in the analogy between varieties over $\F_q$ and topological spaces fibered over $S^1$ is that in the latter situation one can forget the fibration and consider the bare topological space, while there is no corresponding move for varieties over $\F_q$.
 Thus any operation performed in the category of varieties over $\F_q$ is really a ``relative'' operation: the product of varieties over $\F_q$ corresponds to the \emph{fibered} product of manifolds over $S^1$, the tangent bundle of a variety over $\F_q$ corresponds to the \emph{relative} tangent bundle over $S^1$, etc. Because of this, there are some steps in the proof of Wu's Theorem that have no analogue in the category of varieties over $\F_q$.
-However, passing to \'{e}tale homotopy type allows one to disassociate (albeit violently) a variety from this fibration, and thus acquire some of the additional flexibility enjoyed by topological spaces. \end{remark}
+However, passing to \'{e}tale homotopy type allows one to disassociate a variety from this fibration, and thus acquire some of the additional flexibility enjoyed by topological spaces. \end{remark}

 \begin{thm} Let $X$ be a smooth, proper, geometrically connected variety over $\F_q$.
 Define the Wu class $v \in H^*_{\et}(X; \Z/2\Z)$ to be the unique cohomology class such that

 Then we have $w = \Sq v$. \end{thm}